 In addition to the obligation to meet the Practice Standards if the CFP professional provides, offers to provide, or creates an expectation that Financial Planning will be or has been provided, CFP professionals are also required to meet the Practice Standards in situations where the scope of the Financial Advice being engaged is so broad and multi-faceted, and integrates so many relevant factors, that the Client couldn’t reasonably receive a recommendation without a comprehensive (i.e., financial-planning-like) analysis and recommendation.
 In other words, providing the Financial Advice would effectively require doing Financial Planning to arrive at the appropriate recommendations.

 Thus, for instance, a Client that simply asks “would be it better to create a SEP or a 401(k) plan to maximize my personal contributions to my small business retirement plan, and can you help me implement one” might engage the CFP professional in a narrower not-fully-financial-planning engagement, but one that asks “which type of retirement plan would be best for my small business, balancing my needs to attract and retain talent, save for myself, minimize my tax obligations in retirement in coordination with the rest of my financial assets, and shift dollars to my children who also work in the business” is so broad-based that a CFP professional providing such Financial Advice would have to engage in the full Financial Planning process just to craft an appropriate recommendation.
 Similarly, a Client who simply receives a packaged research report from their advisor’s brokerage firm may not necessarily be receiving financial advice, but an analysis of the client’s individual holdings and recommendations to sell a particular stock would.

-To aid in the evaluation decision, the CFP Board itself notes that the determination of whether the CFP professional provided (or agreed to provide) “Financial Advice that Requires Financial Planning” may consider a number of “Integration Factors”, including:
+To aid in the evaluation decision, CFP Board itself notes that the determination of whether the CFP professional provided (or agreed to provide) “Financial Advice that Requires Financial Planning” may consider a number of “Integration Factors”, including:

 - The length of time the Client’s personal and financial circumstances may be affected by the Financial Advice;